marionettejs/backbone.marionette/readme.md

 ### v0.7.0

+* Added `Marionette.View` object, to contain a few basic parts of every Marionette view
 * Added `Marionette.Renderer` object, to handle template rendering
 * Moved a handful of methods out of `ItemView` and in to `Renderer`